dmae97/roblex-studio-mcp-server/README.md

 response = client.messages.create(
     model="claude-3.7-sonnet-20250219",
     max_tokens=1000,
-    system="You are a helpful AI assistant with access to Roblex Studio MCP server.", messages=[
+    system="You are a helpful AI assistant with access to Roblox Studio MCP server.", messages=[
         {
             "role": "user",
-            "content": "I want to create a multiplayer game in Roblex Studio.
+            "content": "I want to create a multiplayer game in Roblox Studio.
 What tools should I use?"
         }
     ],
     tools=[mcp.to_tool()]